 - Warning Signs of Child Abuse and Neglect

 - Child Abuse

 - Possible Signs of Child Abuse

 On a yearly basis, over 6 million children are victims of child abuse.
 Many cases that are reported involve more than one child in a home.
 In addition to the physical abuse that children suffer, they can also suffer mental abuse advised a child custody lawyer in Columbus.

 - National Statistics on Child Abuse

 Recognition of the potential problems that occur when a child suffers abuse is very important.
-If you think you identify one or several symptoms of abuse, you should contact the appropriate agencies for further investigation.
+If you think you identify one or several symptoms of abuse, you should contact the appropriate agencies or a divorce attorney for guidance and further investigation.
 Early intervention of potential problems can be important in preventing serious injuries.
 To learn more about child abuse and neglect, we have included some additional information.

 - How to Report Suspected Child Maltreatment

 - Prevent Child Abuse